 You can find many problems when using Power Automate and Azure Logic Apps with complex SharePoint lists.
 This article will cover another one that cause triggers to break.
 If you use the “When a file is created or modified in SharePoint” trigger, keep reading.Continue reading “File created or modified in SharePoint – broken trigger”

 In classic SharePoint sites, it was possible to redirect users to a different site using a few different approaches.
-But modern SharePoint sites are more restrictive (for good) and offer different features that require different approaches.
+However modern SharePoint sites are more restrictive (for good) and offer different features that require different approaches.

 Fortunately, if you need to redirect users when they try to access the homepage of a specific site, this can be easily achieved using a simple no-code solution.